There are people who believe in both evolution and the Bible, and they are not crazy. How do I know?

 This is what God did for them.

-The rest of Exodus and Leviticus and Numbers give the laws of God, Israel's Suzerain, these are followed those with the book of Deutoronomy, explaining the blessings and curses of obedience or disobedience to the Law.
+The rest of Exodus and Leviticus and Numbers give the laws of God, Israel's Suzerain.
+These are followed by the book of Deutoronomy, which explains the blessings and curses of that come from obeying or breaking the Law.

 This was the covenant that Moses passed on to Israel.
 It does not require in any way that the creation story be literally accurate.